 Only teaching faculty members can assign grades.
-No student's grade may be altered without the approval of the faculty member assigning the grade, in consultation with the Vice President and Dean of Academic Affairs, except as follows:
+No student's grade may be altered without the approval of the faculty member assigning the grade, in consultation with the Vice President for Academic Affairs and Student Services, except as follows:

-- 1. If a faculty member leaves the employment of the College for any reason, the College shall assume the responsibility for grading the students. - 2.
-If a student has successfully appealed his/her grade through the appeals process, the faculty member or Vice President and Dean of Academic Affairs will change the grade.
+- If a faculty member leaves the employment of the College for any reason, the College shall assume the responsibility for grading the students. - If a student has successfully appealed his/her grade through the appeals process, the faculty member or Vice President for Academic Affairs and Student Services will change the grade.
 If the Vice President changes the grade, the faculty member will receive written notification of the grade change.